evoila/osb-autoscaler-core/osb-autoscaler-core/README.md

 ## Installation ##
 Download this repository, edit the config file according to your setup and build it via Apache Maven.
 To start the `osb-autoscaler-core` run the created .jar file, there are no parameters needed.

-You can run the `KafkaTest.java` unit test to test the connection with your Apache Kafka instance.

-*NOTE*: At the moment you might have to run the test twice before completing it successfully, when starting it for the very first time.

 ## Configuration ##

 Remember to create a properties file [here](src/main/resources) with following valid properties.
 You can use the example file to get an idea of how it could look like.